List of gay icons: Kylie Minogue

 Kylie Minogue, known for her disco-infused dance music and camp style, is held in high esteem by her gay fans.
 She remarks that her gay fans have been with her 'through thick and thin', yet was never specifically marketed to a gay audience early in her career.
-Singer songwriter Rufus Wainwright described Minogue as 'the gay shorthand for joy'.
+Singer-songwriter Rufus Wainwright, who is openly gay, described Minogue as "the gay shorthand for joy".
 She has performed at the Sydney Gay and Lesbian Mardi Gras Party in 1994, 1998 and 2012, Palm Springs White Party in 2018, WorldPride 2019 in New York City and headlined the opening ceremony concert at WorldPride 2023 in Sydney.

+Minogue encourages her gay icon status with comments including "I am not a traditional gay icon.
+There's been no tragedy in my life, only tragic outfits" and "My gay audience has been with me from the beginning ... they kind of adopted me."
+Her status as a gay icon has been attributed to her music, fashion sense and career longevity.
+Author Constantine Chatzipapatheodoridis wrote about Minogue's appeal to gay men in Strike a Pose, Forever: The Legacy of Vogue... and observed that she "frequently incorporates camp-inflected themes in her extravaganzas, drawing mainly from the disco scene, the S/M culture, and the burlesque stage."
+In Beautiful Things in Popular Culture (2007), Marc Brennan stated that Minogue's work "provides a gorgeous form of escapism".
+Minogue has explained that she first became aware of her gay audience in 1988, when several drag queens performed to her music at a Sydney pub, and she later saw a similar show in Melbourne.
+She said that she felt "very touched" to have such an "appreciative crowd", and this encouraged her to perform at gay venues throughout the world, as well as headlining the 1994 Sydney Gay and Lesbian Mardi Gras.
+Minogue has one of the largest gay followings in the world.